ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 1. If you want to use SHARPy's latest release, skip this step.
 If you would like to use the latest development work, you will need to checkout the `develop` branch.
-For more info on how we structure our development and what branches are used for certain kind of features have a look at the [Contributing](contributing.html) page.
+For more info on how we structure our development and what branches are used for what kind of features have a look at the [Contributing](contributing.html) page.
     ```bash
     git checkout -b develop --track origin/develop
     ```